-5.0 Emergency Recommendations.
-NMC (PDS) will ISF TM 2.3 NMC Cyber Lia Fixes provide recommendations to forces for any remediations and emergency fixes in response to a cyber incident.
-Forces and systems should have documented procedures for applying emergency fixes to business applications and technical infrastructure (including software and end points).
-Officers can confirm if plans have been reviewed and / or tested
+5.0 Emergency Fixes Recommendations.
+NMC (PDS) will provide recommendations to forces for any remediations and emergency fixes in response to a cyber incident.
+Forces and systems should have ISF TM 2.3 NMC Cyber Liaison Officers can confirm if plans have been reviewed and / or tested documented procedures for applying emergency fixes to business applications and technical infrastructure (including software and end points).